IchbinLuka/TxtFromClipboard/README.md

 2. Compile `buildinstaller.iss` using InnoSetup to create an installer
     * This is neccessary to add the "Txt from Clipboard" context-menu option in the file explorer.
 Alternavely you can manually edit the Registry for this to work

+## Usage
+Right-click in any folder in the Windows-file-explorer and select "Txt from Clipboard".
+It is as simple as that.

 ## Screenshots
 <img src="screenshots/screenshot.png" width="400"/>